frjo/hugo-theme-zen/README.md

 English and Swedish translations are included and you can easily add more to the `i18n` site directory.

 A language selector will be included on sites with more than one language.
-Add a `LanguageName` parameter to your language configuration, this is what will be displayed in the selector.
+Add `languageName` to your language configuration, this is what will be displayed in the selector.

 The language selector will link to a translation of the current page if it exist and to the front page if it does not.